 The Egyptians weren’t the first ones to entertain the idea of a substantial dam either.
 To the contrary, the British were already planning such as dam as far back as 1889.
 The greatest concern of all was the fact that a mega dam such as the Aswan High Dam would create a giant lake, and such a lake would mean that several treasured ancient sites would inevitably be lost.

 When construction of the Aswan High Dam got underway, the Egyptian government, along with several other governments made an unprecedented effort to save as many ancient attractions as possible.
-Naturally, they weren’t able to save everything, but many ancient wonders were spared as a result of their efforts, with the infamous Philae Temple and the striking Abu Simbel Temples being just two examples.
+Naturally, they weren’t able to save everything, but many of the best attractions in Aswan that you can see today were spared as a result of their efforts, with the infamous Philae Temple and the striking Abu Simbel Temples being just two examples.
 Unfortunately, a number of sites had to be sacrificed.

 Lake Nasser As A Tourist Attraction

 Today Lake Nasser is a major tourist attraction, not only among foreign tourists, but also among Egyptians from other parts of the country.
 Fishing for example has become incredibly popular, both from the shores and from the many boats that offer fishing trips on the lake.
 It’s likewise become very popular as a destination for laid back Lake Nasser cruises, particularly with those tourists who have already booked a Nile cruise.

 If you’ve booked or intend booking one of our world class Nile cruises from Aswan to Luxor or one of our Nile cruises from Luxor to Aswan, a Lake Nasser cruise is the perfect addition to what will already be one of the most memorable times of your life.
 As with our river cruises, our Lake Nasser cruises also include a lot of sightseeing opportunities, many of which are UNESCO World Heritage Sites.
 The Aswan High Dam has brought with it, some great benefits both to foreigners and locals alike.